Mustafa Can Yücel

 We extend to the world-wide community of all bridge and structural engineers our invitation to the IABSE Symposium 2023 in Istanbul.
 It's a 3-day event, with the first 2-days set aside for the technical sessions, followed by a technical tour on Friday, 28 April of the 1915 Çanakkale Bridge, currently the world's longest central span of 2023 m.
 The symposium will bring together the global bridge engineering fellowship to discuss the latest developments in design, construction, maintenance and health monitoring of long span bridges.
 More than 100 international speakers are expected to attend the symposium from different parts of the world to exchange opinions and experience represented by long span bridges.

-The International Association for Bridge and Structural Engineering (IABSE) is the principal host for the Symposium in collaboration with the Turkish National Group that will support the event.
+The Turkish National Group of IABSE in collaboration with International Association for Bridge and Structural Engineering (IABSE) is the principal host for the Symposium.
 The Turkish National Group, Turkish Bridge and Structural Engineering has been founded in 1955 to promote high standards for every aspect of modern bridge engineering in the country.
 Since the beginning of its activities, it has also served as the Turkish Group for IABSE.
 The Association has provided an elevated professional forum for the national as well as the global community of bridge engineers.
 By offering a variety of channels for communication, members of the group can exchange professional and scholarly ideas and join international discussions platforms.

 Design and construction of long span bridges has a long history of more than 200 years.
 The famous Brooklyn Bridge in New York has been built in early 1900’s and is still serving millions of people who live on either side of East River that it spans.
 Over the years a succession of record breaking main spans have been built in many parts of the world culminating in the completion of the 1915 Çanakkale Bridge in western Turkey.
 Surely its span length record will be broken someday as engineers face greater challenges to build more impressive bridges to meet peoples’ increased needs.